Tuesday, September 30, 2025

 Good Thing #2:

-Madison, the person who cuts my hair
+Madison, the person who cuts both my hair

 and my dad's hair, sent this photo